-- (11)The obligations under of this Regulation should apply also to companies that operate online, including on online marketplaces.
+- (11) The obligations under of this Regulation should apply also to companies that operate online, including on online marketplaces.
 Therefore, online economic operators should also train their personnel staff and have in place appropriate procedures to detect suspicious transactions.
 Furthermore, they should not make available restricted explosives precursors to a member of the general public in Member States other than those that maintain or establish a licensing regime in line with this Regulation and only after verifying that that member of the general public has a licence.
-After having verified the identity of the prospective customer, for instance through mechanisms referred to in Regulation (EU) No 910/2014 of the European Parliament and of the Council7, the economic operator should verify that a licence has been issued for the intended transaction, for instance through a physical inspection of the licence at the time of delivery of the precursor or, with the consent of the prospective customer, by contacting the competent authority of Member States that issued the licence. enable to be consulted on the licenses they have issued.
-Companies operating online should also, like those operating offline, request end-use declarations of professional users. - Online market places act as mere intermediaries between economic operators on the one (12)side hand, and members of the general public, or professional users or farmers on the other side hand, they Therefore online marketplaces should not fall under the definition of an economic operator and should not be required to instruct their personnel involved in the sale of restricted explosives precursors or verify the identity and, where appropriate, the licence of the prospective customer or request other information from the prospective customer.
+After having verified the identity of the prospective customer, for instance through mechanisms referred to in Regulation (EU) No 910/2014 of the European Parliament and of the Council8, the economic operator should verify that a licence has been issued for the intended transaction, for instance through a physical inspection of the licence at the time of delivery of the precursor or, with the consent of the prospective customer, by contacting the competent authority of Member States that issued the licence. enable to be consulted on the licenses they have issued.
+Companies operating online should also, like those operating offline, request end-use declarations of professional users - Online market places act as mere intermediaries between economic operators on the one (12)side hand, and members of the general public, or professional users or farmers on the other side hand, they Therefore online marketplaces should not fall under the definition of an economic operator and should not be required to instruct their personnel involved in the sale of restricted explosives precursors or verify the identity and, where appropriate, the licence of the prospective customer or request other information from the prospective customer.
 However, given the central role which online marketplaces that act as an intermediary play in online economic transactions, including as regards the sales of regulated restricted explosives precursors, it is appropriate that they should inform, in a clear and effective manner, users who aim to make available regulated restricted explosives precursors through the use of their services of the obligations under this Regulation.
 In addition, it is appropriate that online marketplaces that act as an intermediary should take measures to help ensure that their users comply with their obligations regarding verification, for instance by offering tools to facilitate verification of licences.
-Given the increasing significance of online markets for all kinds of offers and the importance of this procurement channel, also for terroristic purposes, online marketplaces should be subject to the same detection and reporting obligations as economic operators.
-In applying those obligations, the competent authority should strike a fair balance between public security needs and the affected interests and fundamental rights.
-All such obligations on online marketplaces that act as an intermediary under this Regulation should be without prejudice to Articles 14 and 15 of Directive 2000/31/EC of the European Parliament and of the Council. - (12a) This Regulation should lay down only specific obligations for online marketplaces concerning the detection and reporting of suspicious transactions taking place on their website or using their computing services.
+Given the increasing significance of online markets for all kinds of offers and the importance of this procurement channel, also for terroristic purposes, online marketplaces should be subject to the same detection and reporting obligations as economic operators, while procedures to detect suspicious transactions should be properly adapted to the specific online environment.
+All such obligations on online marketplaces that act as an intermediary under this Regulation should be without prejudice to Articles 14 and 15 of Directive 2000/31/EC of the European Parliament and of the Council. - (12a) The obligation on online marketplaces under this Regulation should not amount to a general monitoring obligation.
+This Regulation should lay down only specific obligations for online marketplaces concerning the detection and reporting of suspicious transactions taking place on their website or using their computing services.

 Online marketplaces should not be held liable, on the basis of this Regulation, for transactions that were not detected despite the online marketplace having in place appropriate, reasonable and proportionate procedures to detect such a suspicious transaction.

-7 Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (OJ L 257, 28.8.2014, p.
+Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (OJ L 257, 28.8.2014, p.
 73).